-Year 1 students in course 3970 who are not selected for direct entry into a Computer Science major enrol in program 6806: for such students enrolment in Year 2 of a Computer Science program is based on academic performance in Year 1.
+Year 1 students in course 3970 who are not selected for direct entry into a Computer Science major may enrol in program 6806.
+For such students enrolment in Year 2 of a Computer Science program is based on academic performance in Year 1; however, transfers are possible only if places are available.